mambler/pp6calculator/README.md

 pp6calculator - A simple command line calculator
 ================================================
-this is the README for the pp6calculator project.
+This is the README for the pp6calculator project.

 Authors
 -------